datastax/release-notes/Luna_Streaming_2.8.3_Release_Notes.md

 chown -R 10000:10001 /pulsar/data
 ```

-If you are are using the Luna Streaming Helm chart, you can enable automatic repair of the permissions using the `fixRootlessPermissions` setting.
+If you are are using the Luna Streaming Helm chart, you can enable automatic repair of the permissions using the `fixRootlessPermissions` setting to solve this problem.
 For more details on this setting, go [here](https://github.com/datastax/pulsar-helm-chart).

-If you are upgrading from Luna Streaming Distribution 2.8.0 you don't have to do any particular action.
+If you are upgrading from Luna Streaming Distribution 2.8.0, you don't have to do any particular action.

 ### Upgrade considerations for custom Pulsar Functions and Pulsar IO Connectors

-If you are upgrading from Apache Pulsar 2.7.0 or Luna Streaming 2.7.2 you may need to recompile your Pulsar Functions or Pulsar IO Connectors using Apache Pulsar 2.8.0 as a dependency in certain cases.
+If you are upgrading from Apache Pulsar 2.7.0 or Luna Streaming 2.7.2 you may need to recompile your Pulsar Functions or Pulsar IO Connectors using Apache Pulsar 2.8.0 as a dependency.
-This is because there is a breaking API change in Apache Pulsar 2.8.0 (and so in Luna Streaming 2.8.0) related to the SchemaInfo java class.
+This is because there is a breaking API change in Apache Pulsar 2.8.0 (and therefore in Luna Streaming 2.8.0) related to the `SchemaInfo` java class.
 More context [here](https://github.com/apache/pulsar/issues/11338).

-If you are upgrading from Luna Streaming Distribution 2.8.0 you don't have to do any particular action.
+If you are upgrading from Luna Streaming Distribution 2.8.0, you don't have to do any particular action.

 ### Packaging

-Luna Streaming Distribution comes with a few different packages that aim to different purposes.
+Luna Streaming Distribution comes with different packages tooled for different purposes.
-The distributions are available as Docker images and tarballs, both of them follow the same packaging patterns.
+The distributions are available as Docker images and tarballs, and both methods follow the same packaging patterns.

 #### Patterns

-* **lunastreaming**: the basic Luna Streaming Distribution, **including Pulsar SQL** feature.
+* **lunastreaming**: the basic Luna Streaming Distribution **including Pulsar SQL** feature.
-* **lunastreaming-core**: the basic Luna Streaming Distribution, **without Pulsar SQL** feature.
-You should pick this one if you are not interested in using Pulsar SQL features.
+* **lunastreaming-core**: the basic Luna Streaming Distribution **without Pulsar SQL** feature.
+Pick this distribution if you don't need Pulsar SQL features.
-* **lunastreaming-all**: it contains the Core Luna Streaming Distribution, including **Pulsar Offloaders** and the **Datastax Pulsar IO Connectors** listed above.
-You should pick this if you are interested in using the Datastax connectors or the offloading feature.
+* **lunastreaming-all**: contains the Core Luna Streaming Distribution, including **Pulsar Offloaders** and the **Datastax Pulsar IO Connectors** listed above.
+Pick this distribution if you want the Datastax connectors or the offloading feature.

 # Releases